Amazon considered letting Alexa listen to you without a wake word

 Such a feature, if implemented, would provide considerable privacy concerns for users.
 The patent attempts to account for that, giving users the choice to allow Alexa to record and store audio for between 10 and 30 seconds at a time.

 "The technology in this patent is not in use, and referring to the potential use of patents is highly speculative," a spokesperson for Amazon told Engadget.
 "Like many companies, we file a number of forward-looking patent applications that explore new scientific ideas that may not make it into customer-facing products.
-Patents take multiple years to receive approval and do not necessarily reflect current or near-future state of products and services."
+Patents take multiple years to receive and do not necessarily reflect current or near-future state of products and services."

 If the patent ever were to make its way to your Alexa, the recording limit still may not be enough for some people.
 Amazon has already shown on several occasions that Alexa recordings aren't as private as you may think.
 Recent reports revealed that Amazon employs a team of people who listen to and process Alexa recordings -- and those auditors may have access to potentially personally identifiable information including location data.
 Amazon has also accidentally sent a user someone else's Alexa recordings and was ordered by a court to surrender audio from a person's smart speaker as part of an ongoing trial.